Don Syme

-Don Syme is an Australian computer scientist and a Principal Researcher at Microsoft Research, Cambridge, U.K. He is the designer and architect of the F# programming language, described by a reporter as being regarded as "the most original new face in computer languages since Bjarne Stroustrup developed C++ in the early 1980s."
+Don Syme is an Australian computer scientist and a Principal Researcher at GitHub.
+He is the designer and architect of the F# programming language, described by a reporter as being regarded as "the most original new face in computer languages since Bjarne Stroustrup developed C++ in the early 1980s.".
+Syme originally created F# as a port of OCaml to Microsoft's .NET Framework.
+He is a visiting Professor at King's College London.

 Earlier, Syme created generics in the .NET Common Language Runtime, including the initial design of generics for the C# programming language, along with others including Andrew Kennedy and later Anders Hejlsberg.
 Kennedy, Syme and Dachuan Yu also formalized this widely used system.

+Since 2022, he has worked at GitHub Next on artificial intelligence for software engineering, including Continuous AI, GitHub Agentic Workflows and Copilot Workspace..
+Previously he has worked on formal specification, interactive proof, automated verification and proof description languages.

 He holds a Ph.D. from the University of Cambridge, and is a member of the IFIP working group on functional programming.
-He is a co-author of the book Expert F# 3.0.
+He is a co-author of the book Expert F# 4.0.

-In the past he also worked on formal specification, interactive proof, automated verification and proof description languages.

 In 2015, he was honored with a Silver Medal from the Royal Academy of Engineering.